Nescafemix/hintcase/README.md

 ##### FadeInContentHolderAnimator and FadeOutContentHolderAnimator

 Fade in/out effects.
 You can set the time in the constructor.
 If no time is specified, 300ms are the default value.
+You can configure a delay for the animation with setStartDelay(long startDelayTimeInMillis).

 [![Fade in/out content holder animator demo](assets/fade_in_out_contentholder_animator.gif)](http://www.youtube.com/watch?v=MGxyC1XZpXs)

 ##### SlideInFromRightContentHolderAnimator and SlideOutFromRightContentHolderAnimator

 Slide in/out movements from right position.
 You can set the time in the constructor.
 If no time is specified, 300ms are the default value.
+You can configure a delay for the animation with setStartDelay(long startDelayTimeInMillis).

 [![Slide in/out content holder animator demo](assets/slide_in_out_contentholder_animator.gif)](http://www.youtube.com/watch?v=8ewF5wEz988)